philschanely/course-ux/src/pages/lesson-plans/discussions/01-discussions.md

 ---
 [&raquo; Back to Lesson Plans](/lesson-plans/)

+Make at least 5 substantive posts for this lesson's threads as follows:

-Choose at least two threads below and answer the question posed by 5pm Tuesday.
-Then keep an eye on these and the other threads and respond to others' posts or the professors' new questions with at least three more posts by 5pm Friday.
-You should have a total (minimum) of 5 posts by the end of the week.
+- Reply to at least 2 of the numbered questions posed in the threads below by 5pm Tuesday.
+- Then keep an eye on these and the other threads and respond to other students' posts or the professor's new questions with at least 3 more replies by 5pm Friday.

 ### 1.1 Holtzblatt's Process